-Interface R/W Description (including preliminary format and context) Performance Alerts & Notifications W Provide operational and asset rating calculations to create user-oriented notifications BIM-based Digital Twin R This interface is meant to send static and dynamic building information D^2EPC Web-GIS Tool W Provide area/district level energy performance results D^2EPC Repository R/W Receive historical building real time measurements and information.
-Store generated building information D^2EPC Web-Platform W Send request calculation results Roadmapping Tool R/W Receive different scenarios for calculating the energy performance and assessing the scenario's viability Building Energy Performance Benchmarking R Receive updated reference values Al-driven Performance Forecast R/W Receive new scenarios for calculating Operational EPC rating results
+Interface R/W Description (including preliminary format and context) Performance Alerts & Notifications W This interfaces notifications and alerts generated by the tools.
+BIM-based Digital Twin R This interface is meant to send static and dynamic building information D^2EPC Web-Platform W This interface regards the tools parametrization and the visualization of the calculation results.
+Roadmapping Tool R/W This interface concerns the different renovation scenarios for calculating the energy performance and assessing the scenario's viability.
+Al-driven Performance Forecast R/W This interface concerns the predicted energy performance scenarios for calculating the Operational EPC rating results.